ivaste/GatewaySMS/README.md

 node index.js
 ```

-Install the apk to the Android smartphones that you want to use has SMS sender.
+Install the apk to Android smartphones that you want to use has SMS sender.

 API POST structure:
 ```